johnseth97/codex.nvim/README.md

 - Call `:Codex` (or `:CodexToggle`) to open or close the Codex popup.
 -- Map your own keybindings via the `keymaps.toggle` setting.
 - Add the following code to show backgrounded Codex window in lualine:

 ```lua
 require('codex').status() -- drop in to your lualine sections
 ```

+### Configuration:
+- All plugin configurations can be seen in the `opts` table of the plugin setup, as shown in the installation section.

+- **For deeper customization, please refer to the [Codex CLI documentation](https://github.com/openai/codex?tab=readme-ov-file#full-configuration-example) full configuration example.
+These features change quickly as Codex CLI is in active beta development.*